-As part of my year in residence at Melbourne Recital Centre, we’re staging Soliloquy on 22 November 2018 with director Gideon Obarzanek, dancer Stephanie Lake, lighting designer Nick Schlieper, costume designer Harriet Oxley, producer Michaela Coventry and fifty untrained volunteers.
+As part of my year in residence at Melbourne Recital Centre, we’re staging Soliloquy on 22 November 2018 with director Gideon Obarzanek, dancer Stephanie Lake, costume designer Harriet Oxley, producer Michaela Coventry and fifty untrained, volunteer participants.

 Our vision for Soliloquy builds on a fascination that Gideon Obarzanek has been tracing for years.
-We intend to transform the volunteer participants into pixels on an undulating human screen.
-They will be seated on choir stalls on stage, facing the audience.
+The participants will be seated on choir stalls on stage, facing the audience.
 Given simple directions, they will create physical textures that work both with and against the contours of the music.
 They, like me, will become a living part of it, inhabiting its topography.

 As I play my recorder, I’ll be sometimes absorbed into the flock, sometimes separate from them.

 Dancer-choreographer Stephanie Lake sometimes becomes an embodiment of the music, dancing solo as I play.
 Other times, she directs the crowd of participants.

 A strong visual reference for our piece is Bill Henson’s Paris Opera series: figures illuminated out of darkness, listening intently.
 The stark contrast in lighting creates a drama of vivid intimacy: looking at these works, you feel as though you’re eavesdropping on something intensely private.

 This sense of an internal world being shared and watched, suits this music.
 Our wish to stage Soliloquy comes out of a desire to amplify the experience of engrossed listening, played out by humans en masse, watched by an audience, while a single musician pours out a passionate, one-hour soliloquy.